 Organize and lead coalitions

 The Advocacy Advisory Committee takes the lead in identifying core issues for the profession; educates members regarding legislative and/or regulatory matters that may impact the profession; and advocates before governmental officials and the public for outcomes that best support the interests of NACE members and the profession.
-This includes issues of equity and inclusion in higher education, the workplace, and workforce development.

 The Advocacy Advisory Committee considers issues of importance and advises on such issues to the membership.
 The committee ensures the association is appropriately representing the membership in legislative affairs and determines appropriate ways to communicate on behalf of and to the membership.
 Where needed, the committee will evaluate, and if appropriate, recommend positions and/or action on significant unanticipated issues brought by the membership.